MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ### Stageview Multi-window

 Stageview Multi-window is useful for scenarios where a user can multitask in Teams without the need for collaboration.
 This view opens the app content in a new Teams window without a side panel conversation, that allows a user to focus on the tasks.
-We recommend Stageview Multi-window in scenarios where the user opens content from a nonconversational surface, for example, a personal app.
+We recommend Stageview Multi-window in scenarios where the user opens content from a nonconversational surface such as a personal app.

 :::image type="content" source="~/assets/images/tab-images/multi-view.png" alt-text="The illustration shows the Stageview Multi-window in Teams.":::

 ### Stageview modal

-Stageview modal is a full-screen UI component that's used to render your app content inside the main Teams window.
+Stageview modal is a full-screen UI component used to render your app content inside the main Teams window.
 This view provides users with a focused experience to engage with the app content.
 Stageview modal is useful for displaying rich content that doesn't require a user to multitask.
 It’s the default view when Collaborative Stageview and Stageview Multi-window aren't supported.

 > [!NOTE]
 > Teams web client supports only Stageview modal.